rpetrucelli/AI-Agent-Evaluator/README.md

 ### LLM Evaluator
 In a terminal window, run `phoenix serve`

-This starts a server that runs the tracing dashboard on your localhost

 ### Data Analysis Agent
 In a separate terminal window, run `python ./src/data_analysis_agent/router.py` from the CLI

 You will be prompted, then just ask whatever you'd like!
 eg. `Generate a line graph of sales in December 2022 by store` or `What are the best performing products` or `Based on product performance, how can I increase overall sales?`, etc.

 ## Note